Treatment for Journalists with Posttraumatic Stress

 Contact the Traumatic Stress Clinic (see details below), and a telephone interview will be arranged.
 You will be asked some questions about your trauma exposure and the problems you are seeking help for.
 This interview should take approximately 15 minutes.
 If we think this program is right for you, we will proceed with a full assessment and then commence the program.

-The treatments are not suitable for those in crisis.
+The treatments are not suitable for those who are currently suicidal.

 If you would like to refer yourself for treatment please contact us on: